RACE Unveils Decentralized Infrastructure for Tokenizing Real-World Assets, Initiates Testnet Phase

 ABOUT RACE

-RACE is a layer two protocol designed to serve as the first truly global tokenized marketplace.
-Governed by its users, the platform was built with the end user in mind with everything from interoperable wallets and decentralized investment committees built into the structure.
-Vetted assets from real estate to fine art can be tokenized and listed on the platform, democratizing access to historically inaccessible assets.
+RACE is a full stack, EVM-compatible layer two protocol, designed to serve as the first truly global tokenized infrastructure and decentralized Real World Asset (RWA) marketplace.
+Governed by its users and decentralized investment committee members, the platform was built with the goal of integrating non-crypto native financially savvy investors.
+RACE is building everything from interoperable non-custodial wallets to decentralized investment committees into the infrastructure.
+Vetted assets from trade finance, private credit, real estate to fine art can be tokenized by owners and sponsors to be listed on the platform infrastructure, by first digitizing assets through its ATB layer and then financializing these assets, thus endowing them with financial instrument properties.
+Many of these assets were in the past inaccessible to many global investors.

 View source version on businesswire.com: https://www.businesswire.com/news/home/20240319268593/en/